Is a solar lease really worth it?

 The solar company retains ownership over the whole solar system once it is installed.
 They are responsible for all costs of maintenance and monitoring.

-You can cut down on your utility bills when you lease solar.
-You’ll lower your utility bills by using solar power.
+You can cut down on your bill for utility through leasing solar.
+You’ll save money on your utility bills when you use solar power.

 Lower Savings

-Solar panels that are leased have an inherent disadvantage.
-However, it is a great way to save money in the long run.
-You will save money on your monthly energy bill when you lease solar panels.
-But, the cost of leasing solar panels is usually lower than purchasing the panels.
+The leasing of solar panels comes with one major drawback.
+But, it can help you save money over the long term.
+You can lower your monthly energy bills when you lease solar panels.
+The cost of the lease solar panels is usually lower than purchasing the panels.

 Tax credits and other incentives

-You won’t receive tax credits or other incentives that solar companies receive in exchange for installing solar.
-Although they could pass on some of the benefits to you via lower monthly expenses and tax credits, the majority of it will still be yours.
+You don’t get the taxes or benefits that solar companies receive in exchange for installing solar.
+Although they could pass on some of the benefit to you through lower monthly expenses and tax credits, a portion of it remains yours.

 There is no increase in your property value